rafaeltmiranda/qa-sorable-challenge-mindera/readme.md

 Install and run the selenium server locally on your computer.

     java -jar selenium-server-standalone-3.141.59.jar -role hub
     java -jar selenium-server-standalone-3.141.59.jar -role node -hub http://localhost:4444/grid/register

 ## Step 2

-Make sore you are running the app matter of this tests at http://localhost:3000.
+Make sure you are running the app that these tests refer to at http://localhost:3000.
+You can get it in this repository https://bitbucket.org/mindera/qa-sortable-challenge.

 ## Step 3

-Run the tests and pray to god. :)
+Run the tests and enjoy :)